Updated on: February 8, 2025

 What does a restaurant manager do?

-Managers have one of the more difficult roles in a restaurant because they check on everything and everyone, everywhere.
-Restaurant managers oversee the staff hiring process.
-This includes both customer-facing and the behind-the-scenes crew members.
-They make sure staff get enough training.
-They take care of schedules and payroll.
-They oversee and enforce company rules and policies.
-Part of this likely includes keeping everything legal, ethical, and up to code.
-They keep the restaurant stocked from top to bottom.
-They mediate between customers and staff as necessary.
-They may even help with revamping menus (with the aid of their chefs, of course).
+Restaurant managers oversee the staff hiring process, including both customer-facing and behind-the-scenes crew members.
+They ensure staff receive enough training, manage schedules and payroll, and enforce company rules and policies.
+This likely includes keeping everything legal, ethical, and up to code.
+They also keep the restaurant stocked from top to bottom, mediate between customers and staff as necessary, and may even help revamp menus (with the aid of their chefs, of course).

-In short, a successful restaurant manager will keep business running smoothly and profitably.
+In short, a successful restaurant manager will keep the business running smoothly and profitably.
 Be prepared for a challenging but rewarding experience if this is what you’re after.

 What qualities or traits do I need to be a restaurant manager?